xeddmc/u232-v4-xbt-mariadb-php5-whocares/README.md

-New Installer for V4/PHP7/Debian 8 (Jessie)
+#Installer for V4/PHP7/Debian 8 (Jessie)

-So I have updated the old script that I made/modded to now install the following
+Updated everything in the script to:

     PHP7 with needed mods
     MariaDB